-Damascus goes thirsty as government attacks rebel-held river
+Syrian capital goes thirsty as offensive causes water crisis

 The cut-off, since Dec.
 22, is the longest Damascus has seen, say residents, who are accustomed to intermittent outages.

-The Barada River and its source, the Ain al-Fijeh spring, supply 70 percent of the water for Damascus and its environs.
 An activist-run media collective in the Barada Valley said government and Russian aircraft had bombed the Ain el-Fijeh water processing facility, puncturing its fuel depots and contaminating the water stream.
 The collective said the plant’s electrical control systems had been destroyed as well.
 Images showed the roof of the facility collapsed into its main water basin.
 An activist with the group, Abu Mohammed al-Bardawi, said it would take at least two months to get the facilities working again.

-Damascus officials said they shut off the water after opposition forces poured gasoline into the river.
+Damascus officials said they were forced to shut off the water after opposition forces poured gasoline into the river.
 The government denied attacking the water processing facility, saying it would not set out to harm its own population.
 Still, it would not be the first time it strikes its own facilities: government strikes hit pumping stations in the northern city of Aleppo in April, September, and November.

 Damascus, the seat of Assad’s power, has been spared from the widespread destruction in other parts of the country, though rebels on the outskirts occasionally fire mortar rounds into the city.
 Hundreds of thousands of Syrians have flocked to the capital seeking its relative security, swelling its population to 4 million from 2 million, according to the UN.